 Goals for Capstone Experience Courses (3 upper-level credits)

 Engage in a culminating experience in which you apply knowledge to a research or experiential project that requires you to think critically and creatively and communicate your results in research products or reflective writings.

 - Students are able to identify, obtain, research, and describe major issues associated with a specific topic of inquiry.

 - Students are able to identify and discuss critical questions leading to a deeper engagement in the study of a specific topic of inquiry or technology.

-- Students are able to apply knowledge, skills and abilities in the creation and execution of a concrete project informed by specific topic of inquiry.
+- Students are able to apply knowledge, skills and abilities in the creation, execution, and reflection on a concrete project or experience informed by a specific topic of inquiry.